EII Faculty Fellows

-Education Innovation Institute Faculty Affiliates are UNC scholars whose academic research and interests dovetail with the EII’s core mission to leverage research to improve policy and practice in key areas of education.
-The Affiliates network is open to faculty from all parts of the university who seek to further UNC’s goals to create a vital, challenging educational experience for students while working to establish the university as a thought leader in the state and the nation in education-related policy.
-In accepting the position, Affiliates agree to operate as a community of scholars dedicated to high-quality inquiry and student mentoring and to work with each other and the Institute on research projects, mentorship of students, and development of policy positions.
+Education Innovation Institute Faculty Fellows are UNC scholars whose academic research and interests dovetail with the EII’s core mission to leverage research to improve policy and practice in key areas of education.
+The Fellows network is open to faculty from all parts of the university who seek to further UNC’s goals to create a vital, challenging educational experience for students while advancing the university’s profile as a thought leader in the state and the nation in education-related policy.
+In accepting the position, Fellows agree to operate as a community of scholars dedicated to high-quality inquiry and student mentoring and to work with each other and the Institute on research projects, mentorship of students, and development of policy positions.

 Trent L. Lalonde

 Dr. LaLonde’s research interests are generalized linear models, clustered and longitudinal data, binary responses, random effect models, and missing data.
 He helped found the EII Internships in Education Research Methods and takes an active role in leading internship sessions.
 He holds a Ph.D. from Arizona State University in statistics.

 Dr. Parker’s primary research interest is the design of effective professional development for secondary mathematics teachers.
 She also has worked with the UNC-based Math Teacher Leadership Center (Math TLC) on a project to support classroom teachers and coaches in developing the skills and knowledge to take leadership in their schools, districts, and beyond.
 Before coming to UNC she taught mathematics at a middle school.
 Her Ph.D. is in Educational Mathematics from UNC.